Screen sharing in customer support: uses, benefits, and drawbacks

 • The disadvantages are that it lacks multi-cursor screen control, and it can be problematic from a GDPR and compliance standpoint because sensitive information cannot be blurred during screen sharing.

-• Unlike screen sharing, cobrowsing has none of those drawbacks: it allows agents to control a user's screen and solve issues faster, you can blur out PII and other sensitive information, and cobrowsing vendors like Fullview store all user data in the EU, making their cobrowsing solutions 100% GDPR compliant.
+• Unlike screen sharing, cobrowsing software has none of those drawbacks: it allows agents to control a user's screen and solve issues faster, you can blur out PII and other sensitive information, and cobrowsing vendors like Fullview store all user data in the EU, making their cobrowsing solutions 100% GDPR compliant.

+Collaboration is crucial if you want to create great customer support experiences.
 But what is the best way to understand and solve a customer’s issues if they’re not in the same room as you?

 While simple support tickets can be resolved after a few screenshots and a couple of messages back and forth, the story is different — and the process more frustrating — for complicated technical support tickets.